CBRE and Other Real Estate Stocks Decline Amid AI Disruption Fears

 About CBRE

 CBRE Group, Inc. is a commercial real estate services and investments firm.
 The Company’s segments include Advisory Services, Building Operations & Experience, Project Management, and Real Estate Investments.
-The Advisory Services segment provides a comprehensive range of services globally, including property leasing, capital markets (property sales and loan origination), loan servicing, property management, and valuation.
+The Advisory Services segment provides a comprehensive range of services globally, including property leasing, capital markets (property sales and loan origination), loan servicing, and valuation.
 The Building Operations & Experience segment provides a suite of integrated, contractually based outsourcing services to occupiers and owners of real estate, including facilities management and property management.
 The Project Management segment delivers program management, project management and cost consultancy services across the commercial real estate, infrastructure and natural resources sectors.
 The Real Estate Investments segment is a real asset developer, investor and operator.
 It provides advanced technical services for digital and power infrastructure.

 About the author